-Barbados may be a small island, but that doesn’t mean there aren’t lots of places to see and experience during your stay.
+Barbados is a small island, with many places to see and experience on your vacation.

 Review our top 10 places to see in Barbados and enjoy the many beautiful locations and exciting sightseeing opportunities the island has to offer.